IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Experiments

 \textbf{Single-body phenomena.} On \emph{sliding cone}, both configurations recover the inclination angle exactly ($\mathrm{MAE} = 0.00$).
 On \emph{rotation}, multi-step loss yields improvements for angular stiffness across all settings ($\Delta\mathrm{MAE} = -0.64$, $-1.21$, $-2.11$) but angular damping in the fast setting degrades ($+0.39$).
 On \emph{pendulum}, multi-step improves rope length at $20^\circ$ ($-0.44$) but produces catastrophic divergence at $90^\circ$ ($+20.49$).
-On \emph{dropping ball} and \emph{falling ball}, multi-step consistently increases MAE for $g$.
+On \emph{dropping ball} and \emph{falling ball}, multi-step consistently increases MAE for $g$. \\

 \textbf{Multi-body phenomena.} The multi-step loss exhibits catastrophic failure on all multi-body scenarios.
 On \emph{two moving pendulums}, rope length MAE exceeds 100\,m across all settings (worst: $741.1$\,m at $20^\circ$), compared to $1.1$--$3.0$\,m for the one-step baseline.
 Errors in the coupling terms $\kappa_{ij}$ compound exponentially across the $K{=}5$ horizon, driving parameters far from ground truth.
-Whether richer impact models or latent ODE stabilization techniques (Sec.~\ref{sec:related_stabilization}) would mitigate this instability remains an open question.
-Full per-setting results are reported in Appendix~\ref{app:iris_full_results}.
+Whether richer impact models or latent ODE stabilization techniques would mitigate this instability remains an open question. \\ \\

+\textbf{Coupling coefficient validation.} To verify that the learned coupling $\kappa$ captures a real physical signal rather than fitting noise, we train the hitting-cones model under two conditions, $\kappa{=}0$ (no coupling; single-body model) and $\kappa{=}\text{learned}$, and compare latent-space reconstruction MSE (Supp.\ Table~6).
+The learned coupling reduces reconstruction MSE by $6.0$--$19.0\%$ across all settings, confirming that $\kappa$ carries genuine interaction information.
+The estimated $\kappa$ is moreover stable across the 10 IRIS trials per setting (coefficient of variation ${\approx}40$--$47\%$), indicating a reproducible effective parameter even without an externally measured reference.